 How About if I Just Drain the Piping to My Roofline to Protect Against Freezing?

 Draining to the roofline can protect exposed piping from freezing damage, but the system must be circulated at least once a week to keep inhibitor and biocide fresh and at the right concentrations.
 Stagnant water is always a problem and the lack of inhibitor and biocide makes the situation worse.
-Anaerobic species like SRB can gain a foothold that will cause long term problems even when the system comes back on-line.
+Anaerobic species like SRB can gain a foothold that will cause long-term problems even when the system comes back online.

 What If I CAN’T Drain My System?

 Cooling tower systems that operate intermittently during the cooler months will have biofilm problems and the problems could be severe if operation only occurs for a few hours a week.
-Chardon cooling tower chemical treatment products can remain active in the system even when it is not circulating, but all biocides have a certain half-life and protection rarely lasts more than a couple days.
+Chardon cooling tower chemical treatment products can remain active in the system even when it is not circulating, but all biocides have a certain half-life and protection rarely lasts more than a couple of days.

 Serious consideration should be given to isolating secondary components and draining them per the outline above.
 If draining is not possible, program the energy management system to circulate water through offline components twice daily in coordination with the biocide to help prevent biofilm formation.